uccser/verto/docs/source/contributing.rst

 Creating a New Processor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To create a new processor, a good place to start is the `Extension API`_ page of the Python Markdown docs, or even the `source code`_ itself.
+To create a new processor, a good place to start is the `Extension API`_ page of the Python Markdown docs, and you can also read the `source code`_ itself.

 .. _Extension API: https://pythonhosted.org/Markdown/extensions/api.html

 .. _source code: https://github.com/waylan/Python-Markdown

 There are several different kinds of processors in Python Markdown, each serving a slightly different purpose.
-We recommend reading the API docs to determine which processor best suits your purpose (Kordac currently makes use of ``preprocessor``, ``blockprocessor``, ``inlinepattern`` and ``treeprocessor``).
+We recommend reading the API docs to determine which processor best suits your purpose (Kordac currently makes use of ``preprocessor``, ``blockprocessor``, ``inlinepattern``, ``treeprocessor`` and ``postprocessor``).

 The order of the processors matters and is defined when each processor is added to the ``OrderedDict`` in ``KordacExtension.py``.

 Each processor is independent of every other processor.
-If you have two processors in the pipeline that may overlap (e.g. codehilite and fencedcode), the second processor must handle whatever the first outputs, i.e. refrain from manipulating the output of the first processor to help the second.
+If you have two processors in the pipeline that may overlap (e.g. codehilite and fencedcode), the second processor must handle whatever the first outputs.
+Therefore refrain from manipulating the output of a processor for a later processor.

-Every processor belongs in the ``processors/`` directory, but there are several other places they need to be listed, these are:
+The logic for each processor belongs in the ``processors/`` directory, and there are several other places where processors details need to be listed.
+These are:

+- The processor's relevant information (regex pattern, required parameters etc) should be included in ``processor-info.json``
-- The frozenset of ``DEFAULT_PROCESSORS`` in ``Kordac.py``
+- If it should be a default processor, it should be added to the frozenset of ``DEFAULT_PROCESSORS`` in ``Kordac.py``
 - The relevant list in ``extendMarkdown()`` in ``KordacExtension.py`` (see `OrderedDict in the Markdown API docs`_ for determining order)
 - The processor's template should be added to ``html-templates`` using the Jinja2 Template Engine syntax for variable parameters
-- The processor's relevant information (regex pattern, required parameters etc) should be included in ``processor-info.json``

 .. _OrderedDict in the Markdown API docs: https://pythonhosted.org/Markdown/extensions/api.html#ordereddict